DASSL/Gradebook/src/db/README.md

 run using any Postgres client such as [`psql`](https://www.postgresql.org/docs/9.6/static/app-psql.html), but PSQL scripts must be run using `psql`.

-__All scripts in the installation process hould be run by a user with superuser privileges__.
+__All scripts in the installation process should be run by a user with superuser privileges__.

 The following alternative means are possible to run either kind of script using